openjdk/jextract/doc/GUIDE.md

 In this command:

 - `/path/to/mylib/include/mylib.h` is the main header file of the native library we want to generate bindings for.
 - `--include-dir /path/to/mylib/include` specifies a header file search directory, which is used to find header files included through `#include` in the main header file.
 - `--output src` specifies the root directory for the output.
-This matches to root package of the project's source directory
+This matches to root package of the project's source directory.
 - `--target-package org.jextract.mylib` specifies the target package to which the generated classes and interfaces will belong. (note that jextract will automatically create the directories representing the package structure under the `src` directory specified through `--output`)
-- `--library mylib` tells jextract that the generated bindings depend on the `mylib` library.
+- `--library mylib` tells jextract that the generated bindings should load the library called `mylib`.
+(The section on [library loading](#library-loading) discusses how is done)

 Besides these options, it is also possible to filter the output of jextract using one of the `--include-XXX` options that jextract has.
 See the section on [filtering](#filtering) for a more detailed overview.
 See also the full